Introduction

 - Soften the Texture:

-- For latex paint, lightly mist the wall with warm water using a spray bottle.
-Allow it to soak for 10-15 minutes.
+- For latex paint, lightly mist the wall with warm water from a spray bottle and let it soak for 10-15 minutes.

 - For oil-based paint, consider using a chemical paint stripper.
-Apply it as per the manufacturer’s instructions and let it sit for the recommended time.
+Apply it according to the instructions and let it sit for the recommended time.

 - Scrape Off the Texture:

-- Use a wide putty knife or drywall scraper to remove the softened texture gently.
-Be careful not to gouge the drywall underneath.
+- Use a wide putty knife or drywall scraper to gently remove the softened texture, being cautious not to gouge the drywall underneath.

 - Work in small sections to maintain control and avoid damaging the wall.